sixpearls/POEMs/POEM_052.md

 ```

 The resulting `SomeComponent` has inputs and outputs with the least restrictive metadata possible and can be placed in a group so that an XDSM may be drawn and spec test regression data may be generated.
+This is an important workflow because it reduces duplicate code maintenance.
+If I/O needs to change, the component can be changed, the XDSM and spec files re-generated and reviewed, then regression data can be updated.
+This makes user code "DRY" -- "do not repeat yourself", an important coding principle.
-Does OpenMDAO run the compute to test things during setup? does it need to return something?
+Does OpenMDAO run the compute to test things during setup?
+In other words, does this skeleton  need to return something?

 Next steps include writing the function code and configuring the Component.
 Component configuration is what's included in the I/O and "everything else".